thomasbrus/interpres/README.md

     By writing macros the language can be further extended and made even more powerful.
 - Speed
   - Every language feature can be implemented in terms of low level assembly instructions.
-  - Compiled programs take full advantage of the speed of its target platform
+  - Compiled programs take full advantage of the speed of its target platform.

 ## Building & Running
 In order to build this project, [Maven](http://maven.apache.org) is required.
 Using Maven, the